btoo/truffle-contract-loader/README.md

-Webpack loader for importing .sol files as [Truffle](http://truffleframework.com/) contracts using [truffle-compile](https://github.com/trufflesuite/truffle-compile) (and by extension, its solc and solidity version pragma).
+Webpack loader for importing .sol files as [Truffle](http://truffleframework.com/) contracts using [truffle-compile](https://github.com/trufflesuite/truffle-compile) (and by extension, its solc and Solidity version pragma).

 Additionally, this loader will refrain from creating any pre-compiled contract artifact files.
 Dependency trees are resolved by first [merging the files](https://github.com/TiesNetwork/solidify) and then feeding the result to the compiler.
 Compiled contracts are stored in memory and cached.